zazuko/expressive-rdf-mapper/README.md

 # Expressive RDF Mapper (XRM)

 Expressive RDF Mapper (XRM) is an RDF mapping language for humans.
-It greatly facilitates the mapping of non-RDF resources to RDF.
+It greatly facilitates the mapping of non-RDF resources to RDF, offering several features such as autocomplete, code lookup, and a type-safe experience.

 XRM is available as an Eclipse and Visual Studio Code Plugin.